 If you do decide to purchase a wig, the task of choosing one can feel over-whelming.
-This is why I decided to share a chapter from my new book, Getting Past the Fear: A guide to help you mentally prepare for chemotherapy.
+I hope you find my tips helpful.

 Do You Want to Buy a Wig?